 3.2.
-Characterizing Input Substitution
+Characterizing input substitution

 Having determined the shares of factor inputs required by a technology, we specify the ability to substitute between the different factors of production in generating electricity.
 By specifying elasticities of substitution between different factors of production, we are able to model economic processes that trade-off high priced factors of production for lower priced ones.
 One can see such activities at work in the electric power sector today.
-Countries with high fuel costs such as Japan tend to invest in power generating technologies that are more efficient than those found in other countries.
-However, these investments necessitate additional capital and operations and maintenance outlays for cleaner, more efficient technologies.
-Furthermore, countries with a low cost of labor relative to capital have an economic incentive to rely heavily on manual labor rather than equipment and monitoring devices for operations and maintenance activities
+Countries with relatively high fuel costs such as Japan tend to invest in power generating technologies that are more efficient than those found in other countries.
+However, these investments necessitate additional capital and operations and maintenance outlays.
+Similarly, countries with a low cost of labor relative to capital have an economic incentive to rely heavily on manual labor where it can substitute for capital equipment.

-Using our understanding of the engineering systems, we specify elasticities of substitution within and between the factors in each cost component outlined in Table 3.
-The nesting structure of the CES production functions used to model the CCS technologies is illustrated in Figure 4.
-Factors or bundles of factors connected at acute angles have elasticities of substitution greater than zero and those connected at right angles are Leontief, i.e. with substitution elasticities of zero.
-At the lowest level of the production structure, elasticities of substitution are specified between capital and labor in three areas: generation, transmission and distribution of electricity, and the transport and storage of CO2.
-In generating electricity, as noted above, labor may be substituted for capital at the margin via the operations (e.g., automated process control versus manual controls) and maintenance programs at a power plant (e.g., use of specialized repair equipment versus additional labor).
-Similarly, in the transmission and distribution of electricity, there are tradeoffs between installing and maintaining such a system with specialized equipment and monitoring versus a labor-intensive approach which requires additional workers (e.g., automated monitoring of consumption versus meter-reading).
-This analogy readily extends to the ability to substitute between labor and capital in installing and operating a CO2 transmission, storage, and monitoring network.
+Using our understanding of the engineering system, we specify elasticities of substitution within and between the factors in each cost component outlined in Table 3.
+The nesting structure of the CES production functions used to model the CCS technologies is illustrated in Fig. 3.
+Factors or bundles of factors connected at acute angles have elasticities of substitution greater than zero and those connected at right angles are Leontief, i.e., with substitution elasticities of zero.
+At the lowest level of the production structure, elasticities of substitution are specified between capital and labor in three areas: generation, transmission and distribution of electricity, and the transport and storage of $CO_2$ .
+In generating electricity, as noted above, labor may be substituted for capital at the margin via the operations (e.g., automated process control versus manual controls) and maintenance programs at a power plant (e.g., use of specialized equipment versus additional labor).
+Similarly, in the transmission and distribution of electricity, there are trade-offs between installing and maintaining such a system with specialized equipment and monitoring versus a labor-intensive approach which requires additional workers (e.g., automated monitoring of consumption versus meter-reading).
+This analogy readily extends to the ability to substitute between labor and capital in installing and operating a $CO_2$ transmission, storage, and monitoring network.
 In all of these cases, the elasticity of substitution used is less than unity (0.8).